- What is a Permanent?

 - Who can organize one?

-Any RUSA member can organize a Permanent - you do not need to be an RBA.
+Any current RUSA member can organize a Permanent.
 For more information on how to set up a Permanent, refer to the Rules for Permanent Route Owners document.

 - How do I enter a Permanent?

-First check the listing of available routes.
+First check the listing of available Permanent routes.
 Contact the organizer well in advance of your planned riding date - at least four weeks is recommended.
-The organizer will provide you with an entry form and further information about the ride, including the entry fee.
-Submit the completed form and fee to receive your control card and cue sheet.
-At the agreed date and time, obtain a stamp on your card at the start location and you can begin riding!
+The organizer will provide you with an entry form (if required) and further information about the ride including options for proof of passage.
+Submit the completed entry form, liability waiver and fee (if any) to receive permission to do the ride at the agreed date and time.
+Obtain proof of passage at the start location and you can begin riding!

 - Does a Permanent have to be a solo ride?